|Nutrition Facts (per serving)|

 Transfer to airtight containers, or vacuum seal for longer storage.
 Enjoy.

 Low-Temperature Raw Food Method

-- Lactinato kale, also called dinosaur kale, is a bit harder to coat evenly with the oil but seems to keep its crunch longer once dehydrated.
+- Lacinato kale, also called dinosaur kale, is a bit harder to coat evenly with the oil, but seems to keep its crunch longer once dehydrated.